-The provisions of Division 1.6.
-(Emergency Provisions) are applicable to a particular area upon the declaration of an emergency by the Governor relating to that area, pursuant to California Government Code Title 2, Chapter 7, Division 1 (General).
-The provisions of Division 1.6.
-(Emergency Provisions) cease to be applicable to a particular area 2 years following the date of declaration of emergency, and for one additional year if an extension is approved by the City Council, provided, however, that the provisions of Division 1.6.
-(Emergency Provisions) are considered as still remaining in full force and effect thereafter for the intent of maintaining or defending any civil or criminal proceeding with respect to any right, liability or offense that may have arisen under the provisions of this Division during its operative period, or with respect to enforcing any condition of approval of the temporary permit.
+The provisions of this Division are applicable to a particular area upon the declaration of an emergency by the Governor relating to that area, pursuant to California Government Code Title 2, Chapter 7, Division 1 (General).
+The provisions of this Division cease to be applicable to a particular area 2 years following the date of declaration of emergency, and for one additional year if an extension is approved by the City Council, provided, however, that the provisions of this Division are considered as still remaining in full force and effect thereafter for the purpose of maintaining or defending any civil or criminal proceeding with respect to any right, liability or offense that may have arisen under the provisions of this Division during its operative period, or with respect to enforcing any condition of approval of the temporary permit.
 The City Council may also extend by resolution any other time limits in this Division for one additional year.

 SEC.
-1.6.2.
+1.5.2.
 EMERGENCY HOMELESS SHELTERS - CITY OWNED AND LEASED PROPERTY

-- A. Regardless of any provisions of this Zoning Code (Chapter 1A) to the contrary, during any period for which the Mayor or the City Council have declared a shelter crisis within the meaning of Government Code Sections 8698, et seq., a transitional shelter may be established and operated on property owned or leased by the City of Los Angeles in any zone as a matter of right regardless of the number of beds or number of persons served. - B. Facilities used as a transitional shelter under this Section shall comply with the minimum building regulations set forth in LAMC Chapter 9, Section 91.8605 (Emergency Homeless Shelters), as it is currently written or as it may be amended in the future, and are exempt from the requirements of the zoning districts. - C. If the lot on which any such shelter is located does not have sufficient area to provide the number of parking stalls required by Sec.
+- A. Regardless of any provisions of this Chapter to the contrary, during any period for which the Mayor or the City Council have declared a shelter crisis within the meaning of Government Code Sections 8698, et seq., a homeless shelter may be established and operated on property owned or leased by the City of Los Angeles in any zone as a matter of right regardless of the number of beds or number of persons served. - B. Facilities used as a homeless shelter under this Section must comply with the minimum building regulations set forth in LAMC Chapter 9, Section 91.8605 (Emergency Homeless Shelters), as it is currently written or as it may be amended in the future, and are exempt from the requirements of the zoning districts. - C. If the lot on which any such shelter is located does not have sufficient area to provide the number of parking spaces required by Sec.
 4C.4.1.
 (Automobile Parking Stalls), then the number of spaces required shall be the number for which adequate area exists.
-If insufficient area for any parking stalls exists on the lot, no spaces shall be required.
+If insufficient area for any parking spaces exists on the lot, no spaces shall be required.

 SEC.
-1.6.3.
+1.5.3.
 EMERGENCY HOMELESS SHELTERS - CHARITABLE ORGANIZATIONS